 John Pumilio, Director of Sustainability, in his own words:

 "I traveled to Patagonia with much anticipation and curiosity.
 What does a reforestation project in Patagonia, Chile look like?
 Is it working; is carbon being sequestered?
 Who are the people planting the Colgate Forest?
 Do they believe in their work?
 Are they proud to work for Patagonia Sur?
 Are the Chilean people, and more specifically the local communities, benefiting from this work?
 The trip did a lot to ease my mind and I am a firm believer in the Patagonia Sur project.
-The Chilean people working for Patagonia Sur were young, passionate, intelligent, motivated, and passionate about what they were doing.
-Whether we were in the Santiago office or in the midst of majestic giants in the temperate rainforest, the enthusiasm and excitement from the Patagonia Sur team was genuine and contagious.
+The Chilean people working for Patagonia Sur were young, intelligent, motivated, and passionate about what they were doing.
+Whether we were in the Santiago office or in the midst of majestic giant trees in the temperate rainforest, the enthusiasm and excitement from the Patagonia Sur team was genuine and contagious.

 Since our visit to Chile, we have had two research projects completed by Colgate students Sonya Falcone '12 and Colin Shipley '15 (attached below).